saltstack/salt/doc/topics/tutorials/walkthrough.rst

     # salt-master -l debug

-The Salt Master needs to bind to 2 tcp network ports on the system, these ports are 4505 and 4506.
+The Salt Master needs to bind to 2 TCP network ports on the system, these ports are 4505 and 4506.
 For more in depth information on fire walling these ports the firewall tutorial is available: